JordanMicahBennett/WORLDS-FIRST-OPEN-SOURCE-AI-CAR-INTERIOR-DESIGNER/README.md

 I couldn't find an automated interior designer artificial intelligence solution, so I decided to experiment and try using generative adversarial neural networks.

-For my [supercar design concept Aria Dio](https://www.facebook.com/TheAriaDio), I had already modeled the interior manually in Rhino3d 7, but I was interested to see how well ai would tackle the task.
+For [my supercar 3d design concept "Aria Dio"](https://www.facebook.com/TheAriaDio), I had already modeled the interior manually in Rhino3d 7, but I was interested to see how well ai would tackle the task.
 I am reporting these early results of my initial trial in this github repository.

 I expect more training time to generate higher resolution interiors, instead of the current somewhat hyper-artlike result.